+But he writes, “The concept of blogging as we knew it has lost some of its meaning and even a bit of meaningfulness.”
+It certainly has and Om is being too gentle in his criticism because blogging has fallen very far from the promise it once had, and in attaining real meaningfulness.
 Rupert Murdoch Outfoxed?
 Google Can Resume 'Stealing' His Content.
 You Need to Win the Battle for Share of Mind.
 Editor’s Note: This is a guest post by Mark Suster (@msuster), a 2x entrepreneur, now VC at GRP Partners.

-They’re doing a road trip, where the team is traveling city by city, holding events by and for entrepreneurs.
-I talked about why I started PandoDaily and some of my struggles along the way so far.
-The Rise and Fall of Bitcoin.
+None of the list’s veterans had heard of him, and what little information could be gleaned was murky and contradictory.
+In an online profile, he said he lived in Japan.
 Airbnb Victim Speaks Again: Homeless, Scared And Angry.
 Yesterday we wrote about “EJ,” a woman who had her San Francisco apartment burglarized and vandalized by someone who rented her home for a week via Airbnb.

 The council in question, Tyneside, took the case to the legal superior court of California, which in turn issued a subpoena to Twitter on April 14th 2011.
 According to Khan, what Twitter handed over was “just a great long list of numbers” and ordered it to hand over 30 pieces of information relating to several Twitter accounts, including @fatcouncillor and @ahmedkhan01.
 According to Khan, this included “all private messages sent by other whistleblowers exposing wrongdoing in the council.”

 This changed the economics of social games dramatically.
 Reaching a large audience easily and for free ceased to be a benefit of developing social media games.
 In the downloadable casual game business, game developers get a 25%-35% share of the revenue their games generate online when published via channels other than their own.
+This same cycle is now taking place in social media.
+What does it mean that Zynga abruptly canceled its deal with MSN to carry Farmville?
+Want to see which games dominate the online economy in a competitive market where distribution.
 New Social Networking Site Changing The Way Oh, Christ, Forget I.